 I know before we bought this house that our cute neighbors (who owned the house then) used it constantly!

 When we first bought it, the concrete porch space looked like this.
 Plain old concrete, cracked in a few spots but still in pretty good condition.

 How to Paint a Concrete Patio

 Thank you to DRYLOK® for partnering with us to update our patio!
 I am SO excited about this space now!
-All opinions are my own.
+All opinions are my own; this post contains affiliate links.
 Read our full disclosure policy here.

 How to Prep a Concrete Patio for Painting

 First, the concrete patio surface needed prepped to be free of debris and stains.
 Rather than scrub all day, we pressure washed the patio using a power washer and got any old paint drips and staining off that we could.